Volunteer at the ASPCA Adoption Center

 Below are the major volunteer opportunities that we are recruiting for at this time.
 Please note that other opportunities exist, upon further training, for active volunteers who demonstrate advanced animal-handling skills.

-Adoption Counselors: If you enjoy working with people and would like to help secure loving homes for ASPCA shelter dogs and cats, consider becoming a Volunteer Adoption Counselor!
+If you enjoy working with people and would like to help secure loving homes for ASPCA shelter dogs and cats, consider becoming a Volunteer Adoption Counselor!
 Please note that this position requires direct contact with cats; those with serious allergies will not be a good fit for this volunteer opportunity.
 Provide support and assistance to all potential pet adopters by providing accurate and relevant information on the Meet Your Match™ Adoption program, introducing available animals and ensuring excellent customer service.
 Provide support to Adoptions staff.
 A minimum of two four-hour shifts per month is required.